Efficient Offline Reinforcement Learning: First Imitate, then Improve: Pretraining Off-Policy Reinforcement Learning Algorithms in Practice

 \subsection{Outline Procedure}

-We now explain our pre-training procedure for the standard return maximising case.
-In this setting we first compute the discounted return-to-go $R$ from each state-action pair until the end of the trajectory for all timesteps in the dataset.
-We can then pre-train the actor with behavior cloning and the critic ($Q$-network) with the pre-computed discounted return-to-go, both using supervised mean-squared error (MSE) minimisation (or cross-entropy for discrete actions).
-We note that for more complex datasets the behavior policy and returns may be asymmetric or multi-modal, in which case the implicit Gaussianity assumption for this loss may be limiting and other pre-training losses may be required, but find MSE is sufficient for most standard environments.
-This procedure provides initial actor and critic networks consistent with the behavior data.
-Finally, a suitable off-policy reinforcement learning algorithm (utilizing a temporal difference loss) can be applied to these pre-trained actor and critic networks to efficiently increase the policy return.
+We now explain our pre-training procedure for standard return maximizing algorithms.
+In this case, we first compute the discounted return-to-go $R$ from each state-action pair until the end of the trajectory for all timesteps in the dataset.
+We can then pre-train the actor with behavior cloning and the critic ($Q$-network) with the pre-computed discounted return-to-go $R$, both using supervised mean-squared error (MSE) minimization (or alternatively cross-entropy for discretized actions/values).
+This procedure provides consistent initial actor and critic networks.
+Subsequently, a suitable off-policy RL algorithm (using a temporal-difference loss) can be applied to these pre-trained actor and critic networks to efficiently increase the policy return.
 Our pre-training procedure is outlined in pseudocode in Algorithm~\ref{alg:hardRL}.
-As we will see in Section~\ref{sec:MuJoCo}, this increase in training efficiency more than makes up for the time and computational expense associated with the pre-training.
+As we will see in Section~\ref{sec:MuJoCo}, this increase in training efficiency more than makes up for the time and computational expense associated with the supervised pre-training.